Are You Spotting the Brown Patch Fungus?

 If you find your lawn has taken on a brown patch hold cast or appears dull green, it’s telling you it needs water.

-Follow these steps for to prevent brown patch fungus with a hydrated lawn:
+Follow these steps for a hydrated lawn:

 - You can check your lawn by stepping on it.
 If your footprints don’t disappear quickly, it’s because the grass blades don’t have the needed moisture to spring back.
 While it may seem like you can head out to water your lawn anytime during the day, your lawn actually needs more specific care.